 This past Friday I got closer than I’ve ever gotten to doing some “door busting” on Black Friday.
-Walmart was advertising a sweet laptop at an unheard of price.
-I had plans to hit in there about 4:00 a.m. and take my place in line.
+Walmart was advertising a sweet laptop at an unheard of price, and so I made plans to hit in there about 4:00 a.m. and take my place in line.
 I dreaded it, but since I’d never actually had one of those “door busting” experiences, and since I really wanted that laptop, I thought, “This is the year.”

-The store was open on Thanksgiving day, and so Tonya and I made a trial run over there that afternoon.
+Since the store was open on Thanksgiving day, Tonya and I made a trial run over there that afternoon.
 Fortunately for us, the lady who was going to be selling those laptops the next morning was also working that afternoon and took the time to answer some questions for me.
 The question-and-answer session went something like this:

 “What time do I need to be here to get one of those laptops?”
 “By 1:30 or 2:00 a.m.”